 We live about 20 minutes from the nearest small town (Stroud), where there is cafes and a free swimming pool.
 The town we mostly go to is Gloucester, 25-30 minutes away.
 It is a bustling little town with cafes, supermarkets, all types of shops and services, a nice park by the river and lots of sporting facilities.
 Tom plays tennis and golf there, and Tanya teaches at the school and volunteers at the community gardens.

 The monkerai valley which we live near is quiet beautiful and stretches about 20km before it runs into the base of the Barrington Tops.
 There is a tourist farm 5km away where we can go to swim in the river or eat at the cafe or restaurant.
 There are other nice swimming holes we visit in summer.
 The roads are gravel and very quiet, so it's a good place to go cycling.
-We intend to have spare bikes soon for guests to come riding if they wish.
 The Barrington Tops is a 1-2 hour drive and has a lot of nice hiking/mountain biking trails if you wish to go camping for a few days.
 We have plenty of spare camping gear.

 We also travel to Newcastle monthly to see family and friends, go to the beach, get stuff off gumtree and visit some of our favourite places from our time living there.
 It's about 80 minutes drive to the centre of Newcastle, or 30 minutes drive to Dungog where you can get the train to and from Newcastle.
 Between us and Newcastle there are some other cool places worth spending some time at such as Myall Lakes national park and Stockton sand dunes.